Dug-F/CookiesCookbook/README.md

   - there was no need to implement the interface segregation principle, since there are no specific Interfaces and the class interfaces are simple
 - RecipeStoreJson and RecipeStoreText objects that inherit from and implement abstract methods, implementing polymorphism
 - classes/objects that are loosely coupled and have high cohesion:
-  - generally classes do not rely on implementation methods of other classes
+  - generally classes do not rely on knowledge of methods or properties of other classes
-  - although they are stores of other class objects, the Ingredients, Recipe and Recipes classes do not rely on knowledge of internal methods of the objects that they store, giving low coupling
+  - although they are stores of other class objects, the Ingredients, Recipe and Recipes classes do not rely on knowledge of methods or properties of the objects that they store, giving low coupling
-  - one exception to this is in Recipe class, where is it depending on knowledge that the passed Ingredients class can access an Ingredient object by Id.
+  - one exception to this is in the Recipe class, where it is dependent on knowledge that the passed Ingredients class has an Id property.
 I think this represents a low degree of coupling but it is something that could be improved.

 [Back to top](#cookie-cookbook-challenge-project)